aukilabs/hagall-old/README.md

 If you are running into problems, you can report them as [issues](https://github.com/aukilabs/hagall/issues) here on GitHub or talk to us on [Discord](https://discord.gg/aukiverse).

 **It is important that your server is running 24/7 without interruption.
-When a server with active players is shut down, the players will lose their game session which give them a bad experience.
+When a server with active players is shut down, the players will lose their game session, which give them a bad experience.
 Thus servers that misbehave will be delisted and not receive any more incoming traffic.**

 ### Minimum requirements